-English-two college-level courses minimum

-Mathematics-two college-level courses minimum

-Science-two college-level courses minimum

-Social Studies-two college-level courses minimum

-(one of the courses must be U.S. History)
+English-two college-level courses minimum Mathematics-two college-level courses minimum Science-two college-level courses minimum Social Studies-two college-level courses minimum (one of the courses must be U.S. History)

 An educational psychology course required for individuals who do not already hold a teaching certificate

-Proven both oral and written proficiency in the English language Teaching credential in another field (for endorsement only) (Also see page 9)
+Proven both oral and written proficiency in the English language Teaching credential in another field (for endorsement only) (Also see Graduate Opportunities section of Bulletin)

-Program Requirements:

 15-24 credits

 Prerequisites for State Endorsement:

-6-9 cr.

-Students applying for state endorsement in teaching English as a second language must have an approved teacher certification and one year teaching experience, OR successfully complete the following 9 credit hours of course work (or their equivalence) as part of this program: ESLM 688/Practicum for Second Language Teachers ESLM 579/Language and Literacy for Second Language Learners A course in psychology, human development, or learning (on any college transcript) Required Courses: 15 cr.
+Students applying for state endorsement in teaching English as a second language must have an approved teacher certification and one year teaching experience, OR successfully complete the following 9 credit hours of course work (or their equivalence) as part of this program:

+ESLM 688/Practicum for Second Language Teachers

+ESLM 579/Language and Literacy for Second Language Learners

+A course in psychology, human development, or learning (on any college transcript)

 ESLM 525/Second Language Acquisition

 ESLM 545/Structure of Language and Proficiency Assessment

 ESLM 577/Sociolinguistics and Cultural Foundations

 of Second Language Education

 ESLM 578/Theory and Practice of Teaching a Second Language

 ESLM 587/Curriculum, Methods, and Assessment

 for Second Language Education

-Comprehensive Examination: ESLM 700

-Bilingual Endorsement Certification (ESLA\SCT02) Yiqiang Wu, Coordinator, Graduate Programs in Teaching English as a Second Language The bilingual endorsement program provides the necessary courses for certification as a bilingual teacher in the state of New Jersey.
+Bilingual Endorsement Certification (ESLA_SCT02)

+Yiqiang Wu, Coordinator, Graduate Programs in Teaching English as a Second Language

+The bilingual endorsement program provides the necessary courses for certification as a bilingual teacher in the state of New Jersey.
 This certificate is only for certified teachers who hold a teaching credential in an instructional subject area other than world language (general elementary or secondary math, science, social studies, etc.).

 After completing the required courses, candidates need to prepare an application package in order to obtain their ESL certification.
-The package must include the following items: - 1.
-A notarized certification application form - 2.
-Passing score (Advanced Low or above )on ACTFL oral/written proficiency test (www.ACTFL.org) in both English and another instructional language - 3.
+The package must include the following items:

+- 1. A notarized certification application form - 2.
+Passing score (Advanced Low or above)on ACTFL oral/written proficiency test (www.ACTFL.org) in both English and another instructional language - 3.
 A photocopy of a teaching credential in a subject area - 4.
-A letter documenting teaching experience from the school - 5.
+A letter documenting teaching experience from the school principal - 5.
 A notarized non-citizen oath form (for non-U.S. citizens only) - 6.
 Official copies of transcripts from other institutions (for course transfer only) - 7.
-An application fee of \$95 payable to The College of New Jersey Please contact your adviser for certification application forms and procedures.
-Admission Requirements:
+An application fee of \$95 payable to The College of New Jersey

+Please contact your adviser for certification application forms and procedures.

-Bachelor's degree from an accredited or approved institution Teaching certificate or eligibility thereof in a subject area (general elementary or secondary math, science, or social studies) Proven proficiency in English and another instructional language (Also see page 9) Program Requirements:
+Bachelor's degree from an accredited or approved institution Teaching certificate or eligibility thereof in a subject area (general elementary or secondary math, science, or social studies)

+Proven proficiency in English and another instructional language (Also see Graduate Opportunities section of Bulletin)